Part-Time Faculty Orientation

 Break

-Representatives from key UMSL offices lead a discussion about supporting successful learning environments around academic and classroom issues as well as how to support student well-being and success: student counseling, student conduct supports, classroom security, and academic integrity resources and campus experts.
+Representatives from key UMSL offices lead a discussion about supporting successful learning environments around academic and classroom issues and how to support student well-being and success: student counseling, student conduct supports, classroom security, and academic integrity resources.
 Examples and resource contacts will be provided.
+Discussion is led by:

 Questions?